george-GPT/JavaScript-Quick-Reference/README.md

 ## Key Benefits of the Guide

-- **Rapid Syntax Lookup**: Quick reference for JavaScript syntax, functions and structure.
+- **Rapid Syntax Lookup**: Quick reference for JavaScript syntax and structure.
 - **Efficient Learning**: Streamline JavaScript complexities into core concepts.
 - **Consolidated Resource:** Navigate through JavaScript fundamentals, all in one place.
 - **Community Driven**: Collaborate with fellow developers to enhance this guide.